Gingerbread (architecture): Preservation

-This specific architectural heritage in Haiti is now seriously threatened as the natural aging of the wood, the weather, the high cost of restoration and repairs are all detrimental to the survival of this style.
+This specific architectural heritage in Haiti is now threatened as the natural aging of the wood, the weather, the high cost of restoration and repairs are all detrimental to the survival of this style.
 The style was listed on the 2010 World Monuments Watch.
 The listing was just before the 2010 earthquake that struck Haiti.
 Surprisingly, only five percent of the estimated 200 gingerbread houses were partially or fully collapsed, in contrast to about 300,000 collapsed buildings which were 40% of all other structures.
 This left U.S. conservation experts to believe that this architecture can be a model for seismic-resistant structures for the future.
 The gingerbread neighborhood of Haiti was listed as one of twenty-five sites on the 2020 World Monuments Watch.

 In Thailand

 History

 During the European colonisation of Southeast Asia in the 19th century, wood was in high demand.
 The British timber industry started logging in India for teak, a tropical hardwood native to south and southeast Asia.
 The teak logging industry then expanded from India to Burma following British rule in Burma.
 Although Thailand was not a colony, Britain still wanted to expand its teak logging to Thailand.
-In 1883, Britain won logging concession agreement with local ruler in the northern provinces, making Phrae the center of British teak logging in Thailand.
+In 1883, Britain won logging a concession agreement with a local ruler in the northern provinces, making Phrae the center of British teak logging in Thailand.
 The British companies and rulers in northern Thailand built their teak gingerbread houses based on the styles from Britain.
 The Western architectural style with gingerbread trim was blended with Asian architectural elements such as perforated wood panels to create a style known locally as Lanna Colonial.

 During that period, American style gingerbread houses with decorative wooden fretwork became popular.
 The style caught on in some British colonies including Singapore and Burma, and then spread to Thailand.
-Thais of high social standing in the era of King Rama V built their teak gingerbread house to showcase the craftsmanship.
+Thais of high social standing in the era of King Rama V built teak gingerbread houses to showcase the craftsmanship.

 Eventually, the popularity of gingerbread houses in Thailand faded away due to high construction and maintenance costs.
 Today, the remaining gingerbread houses in Thailand can be seen in various locations in Bangkok, Nakhon Pathom, Phrae, Lampang and Chanthaburi.